Researching Gems with Unique Content

 Kasa no shita (笠下)

 The name kasa no shita literally translates to “under the umbrella”.
 The bō is held horizontal around shoulder level , either from the front or behind.
-From my experience, this is a technique that tends to deal with a attack from underneath in a raising manner, or swung to the front in a sweeping manner if held from
+From my experience, this is a technique that tends to deal with a attack from underneath in a raising manner, or swung to the front in a sweeping manner if held from behind.

-From my understanding, there is right or wrong when comparing kasa no shita being done from the front or behind, as both are situational.
+From my understanding, there is no right or wrong when comparing kasa no shita being done from the front or behind, as both are situational.
 Of course, certain systems my emphasize one over the other according to their methodology.

 Mizuhiki (水引)